Newfoundland and Labrador Child Benefit (NLCB) 2025-2026

 Education Incentive Program

-- Specifically for leaseholders of Newfoundland and Labrador Housing Corporation (NLHC).
+This program is specifically for leaseholders of the Newfoundland and Labrador Housing Corporation (NLHC).

-- For low-income families renting from Newfoundland Labrador Housing.
+• For low-income families renting from Newfoundland and Labrador Housing.

 Families should explore all of these provincial programs to receive the full range of benefits available for raising healthy children and supporting their development.
 The application processes are straightforward and facilitated through the tax filing system.